Abhiroop2004/Data-Corruption-Playground/README.md

 # Data-Corruption-Playground
-A Mini-Project that simulates data corryption techniques and the use of hashing for detection.
+<h3>A Mini-Project that simulates data corruption techniques and the use of hashing for detection.</h3>
+**This is a simple Python program that allows simulatation of various data corruption techniques and check file integrity using the SHA-256 hash algorithm.**